 When not engaged in warfare they spend a certain amount of time in hunting, but much more in idleness, thinking of nothing else but sleeping and eating.
 For the boldest and most warlike men have no regular employment, the care of house, home, and fields being left to the women, old men, and weaklings of the family.
 In thus dawdling away their time they show a strange inconsistency – at one and the same time loving indolence and hating peace.

 To that end, most men of the warrior class, even of the average station, were loath to farming, given its assumed status as a menial task.
-But of course, over time when the Anglo-Saxons became more settled, practicality demanded economic scenarios where many of mid-ranked thegns would give up their swords in return for provincial estates that oversaw farming.
+But of course, over the course of a period when the Anglo-Saxons became more settled, practicality demanded economic scenarios where many mid-ranked thegns would give up their swords in return for provincial estates that oversaw farming.

 Suffice it to say, the hall with its large open space and central fireplace, became the hub where these high-ranking warriors feasted, drank, planned battles, and even argued and fought.
-These activities were often complemented by recreational stuff, including the distribution of chosen gifts and the recitations of war-poetry.
+These activities were often complemented by recreational stuff, including the distribution of chosen gifts and the recitations of war poetry.
 Now, of course, not all warriors resided within the heall, with the very senior members (duguth) being often allocated different lands and estates.

 With all the talk about feasting and loaves of bread, it should be noted the Anglo-Saxon diet was rich in protein with higher proportions of consumed meat.
 This was of course complemented by alcoholic concoctions, most notably the mead – made from honey, spices, and grains.
 In fact, the term mead (or medu in Old English) was so ubiquitous that it was probably used to refer to many alcoholic drinks.
 And its popularity was followed by drinks like malted ale, known as mealtealoth.

 Now while the feasting and drinking did their bit to alleviate the travails of the soldiers and officials, these customs also mirrored the hierarchy within the warrior circle of the Anglo-Saxons.
 For example, seating arrangements along the table set by the lord reflected the statuses of the individual royal thegns, with the closest ones (to the leader) also replicating their positions on actual battlefields.

 Now while then-contemporary sources are not exactly clear on the early Anglo-Saxon warfare styles and formations, a few terms in Old English hint at the possible tactical scope espoused by these warriors.
 To that end, the leader of a company of soldiers is often described as ordfruma (roughly translating to ‘point leader’), thus alluding to how the Anglo-Saxons used wedge formations with the commanders boldly positioning themselves at the apex, much like their ancient Germanic brethren.

-Rather they were arranged in accordance to their city of origin (like Kent and Somerset), and the men in these groups fought in their own divisions, based on their blood-ties and familiarity with each other.
+Rather they were arranged in accordance with their city of origin (like Kent and Somerset), and the men in these groups fought in their own divisions, based on their blood ties and familiarity with each other.
 Over time the divisions managed to use the scildburh (or shield-fort), where the discreet yet dense (probably square-like) formations of fyrd took the field, with the better-armored men positioned in the front ranks.

 During the later times, the elite hearthweru and huscarls possibly ‘plugged’ the gaps between these solid scildburh formations, thus not only serving a tactical role but also fulfilling a psychological exercise where they could raise the morale of the ‘commoners’.
 However on other occasions, like the momentous Battle of Hastings (circa 1066 AD), the royal huscarls were probably deployed in their separate divisions.

-9) The punishment of Nithing –
+The Punishment of Nithing

-There is no doubt that later Christian values tempered the severity of many punishments of Germanic people.
+There is no doubt that later Christian values tempered the severity of many punishments for Germanic people.
 So while the ancient Germans practiced capital punishments for desertions (where the deserter was sometimes hanged or drowned in a bog in a secretive manner, so as to ‘hide’ his shame), the Anglo-Saxons probably didn’t go for such brutal methods.

 So theoretically, the accused could even be murdered or hunted down like an animal without the interference of the existing legal framework.
 Intriguingly enough, a similar kind of punishment, known as damnatio memoriae, was meted out to the Roman legionaries who took the ‘wrong’ side in the frequent civil wars plaguing the late empire.

 They also have the well-known kind of chant that they call baritus.
 By the rendering of this they not only kindle their courage, but, merely by listening to the sound, they can forecast the issue of an approaching engagement.
 For they either terrify their foes or themselves become frightened, according to the character of the noise they make upon the battlefield; and they regard it not merely as so many voices chanting together but as a unison of velour.
 What they particularly aim at is a harsh, intermittent roar; and they hold their shields in front of their mouths, so that the sound is amplified into a deeper crescendo by the reverberation.